June Rodgers: Health

 In 2019, Rodgers revealed that she was left unable to work for 18 months after an incident in which a fall had cut off the blood supply down the right hand side of her body resulting in the collapse of her hip bone over time.
 After a successful diagnosis by a Dublin orthopaedic surgeon, she received a hip replacement.
 By October 2019, Rodgers reported that she was "100 per cent pain free", and ready to return to the stage.

+Speaking of her future workload in late 2018, Rodgers noted:

+But I had a really bad accident two years ago and it forced me to rethink a lot of things and kind of take stock, and now I only really do things that I really enjoy and the corporate stuff has kind of quietened.
+I'm happy to do the Joe Duffy thing (Funny Friday on Liveline) once a month, and my Christmas show because I feel like when people pay they're invested in the show.
+But if more comes up in the future I'm open to it, but I'm a lot more selective nowadays because of that experience.

 Personal life

-In the mid-1990s, Rodgers met her future husband Peter Lane at a show in Clontarf Castle.
-She was performing as a character who sold cheap bananas, and every night would throw a banana out to the audience.
+In the mid-1990s, Rodgers met her future husband Peter Lane at one of her shows in Clontarf Castle.
+As part of her act, she would perform as a character who sold cheap bananas, and every night would throw a banana out to the audience.
 On the evening in question, Peter caught the banana.
 They married in September 1997.

+Rodgers' and her husband possess two paintings by Irish artist/historian Peter Pearson, which were gifted to them by her father-in-law.
+The paintings are of Dún Laoghaire Harbour and Coal Harbour.

+In a 2018 interview with The Irish Independent, Rodgers noted her appreciation for the 1993 film Mrs. Doubtfire, the television series The Supervet: Noel Fitzpatrick, singer Carole King and the architectural merits of St Patrick's Cathedral, Dublin.

 The Irish former rugby union and rugby league player Ian Dowling is married to Rodger's niece.

-She lives in Firhouse, County Dublin.
+As of 2014, she lived in Firhouse, County Dublin, in a "115-year-old cottage with a huge back garden".